Origins and the Arrival in the Carpathians – Verecke Pass

-Origins and the Arrival to the Carpathians – Verecke Pass – Verecke-Pass memorial
+Origins and the Arrival in the Carpathians – Verecke Pass – Verecke-Pass memorial

 Fact of the Hungarian figure „Myth of the Hungarian land-taking – Ópusztaszer”